chhh/chhh.github.io/_OLD_SITE/content/home/about.md

 # Biography

+Dmitry Avtonomov is a Postdoc at [Alexey Neshvizhskii's Lab](http://nesvilab.org) at the University of Michgan.
+The main area of research is everything related to mass spectrometry data processing

 I started my scientific career at Prof. Eugene Nikolaev's Ion Physics lab in Moscow.
-The lab hosted a slew of mass-spectrometers, including a mostly home-built 4.7T FT-ICR, Thermo LTQ-FT Ultra, Bruker Microflex, Bruker Apex QE and multiple ion traps.
+The lab hosted a slew of mass-spectrometers, including Thermo LTQ-FT Ultra, Bruker Microflex, Bruker Apex QE, an in-house built 4.7T ICR and multiple ion traps.
 During this period the primary research projects included:

 - Setting up the lab for routine proteomics operations: